 If you want more information about the projects described on our site, or if you would like to discuss new projects, please contact us:

-Dr. Wolfram Hoefer is an associate professor at the Department of Landscape Architecture at Rutgers, The State University of New Jersey and serves as undergraduate program director for the department.
-He also serves as co-director of the Rutgers Center for Urban Environmental Sustainability and is co-dhair of the Sustainable Jersey Task Force that is addressing Brownfields issues.
+Dr. Wolfram Hoefer is chair of the Department of Landscape Architecture at Rutgers, The State University of New Jersey.
+He also serves as co–director of the Rutgers Center for Urban Environmental Sustainability and is co–chair of the Sustainable Jersey Task Force that is addressing Brownfields issues.

 In 1992 he earned a Diploma in Landscape Architecture from the Technische Universität Berlin and received a doctoral degree from Technische Universtät München in 2000.
 He is a licensed landscape architect in the state of Bavaria, Germany.
 His professional experience includes employment in a Berlin landscape architecture firm and as a freelancer.